Heat equation: Steady-state equation

 Flowing u via. the heat equation causes it to become closer and closer as time increases to a steady-state solution.
 For very large time, u is closely approximated by a steady-state solution.
 A steady state solution of the heat equation is equivalently a solution of Laplace's equation.

-Similarly, a solution to the nonhomogeneous heat equation $\partial u/\partial t = \Delta u + f$ is said to be a steady-state solution if it does not vary with respect to time:
+Similarly, a solution to the nonhomogeneous heat equation $\frac{\partial u}{\partial t} = \nabla^2 u + f$ is said to be a steady-state solution if it does not vary with respect to time: